 The University of Hawaiʻi system’s Executive Policy E1.201, E5.201, and Board of Regents policy 5-1b govern curriculum change and review.
 UH Hilo has revised its campus curriculum review process, effective August 2009, so that the roles of faculty governance and administration are clearly defined and distinguished, and so that the faculty Congress has oversight over curriculum processes that affect more than one college.

-UH Hilo utilizes an online Curriculum Management System to review and approve all new courses & programs and all modifications.
-Currently the system in use is Curriculum Central.
-Effective July 2016 the system will be changing to Kuali CM.
-For information on this transition please see the Curriculum Resources page.
+UH Hilo utilizes an online Curriculum Management System called Kuali Student Curriculum Management (KSCM) to review and approve all new courses & programs and all modifications.
+Resources and tutorials on the system can be found on the Kuali Curriculum Resources page.